DisCoTec/discotec.github.io/2022/forte.md

 The conference solicits original contributions that advance the science and technology for distributed systems, with special interest in:

+* Component- and model-based design
+* Cyber-physical systems, autonomous systems, and AI-enabled systems design and trustworthiness
+* Object technology, modularity, software adaptation
+* Self-stabilization and self-healing/organizing
 * Software quality, reliability, availability, and safety
 * Security, privacy, and trust in distributed and/or communicating systems
 * Service-oriented, ubiquitous, and cloud computing systems
-* Component- and model-based design
-* Object technology, modularity, software adaptation
-* Self-stabilization and self-healing/organizing
 * Verification, validation, formal analysis, and testing of the above.

 Aligned with the above, FORTE covers __models and formal specification__, __testing__ and __verification methods__ for distributed computing.
 Application domains are multiple, and include all kinds of application-level distributed systems, telecommunication services, Internet, embedded and real-time systems, as well as networking and communication security and reliability.